What is your baby thinking?

-Sometimes babies just like to make sounds.
+Sometimes babies like to make sounds.
 And they are pretty proud of themselves when they do.
 So encourage your baby when she coos or babbles.
 You are helping her learn sounds and words.
 When the funny noises start, be sure to acknowledge the sounds in positive ways.
 Be enthusiastic and smile.
 Your baby is not only testing her voice, she is testing you!
 If she knows she can get your attention when she needs you, she will be more confident to try things on her own.
-This is part of what child development experts call “being securely attached”.
-Also, babies who are securely attached have an ability to calm down more quickly if they are upset.
-So respond to your baby with kindness and let them know they can count on you.
+This is part of what child development experts call “being securely attached.”
+Also, babies who are securely attached have the ability to calm down more quickly if they are upset.
+So, respond to your baby with kindness and let them know they can count on you.

 Helpful parenting tips

 The way you respond to your baby matters.

 - Always respond to your baby in caring ways.

 - When you respond quickly to his needs, he begins to count on you.

 - Talk with your baby and copy his sounds.